rakotomandimby/deepseek-complete/README.md

 DeepSeek is not flat cost, it is pay-as-you-go, so completions are manually triggered by the user, not as-you-type.

+# Context sending

+The plugins sends the content **all** the open buffers as context to the DeepSeek API.

+For example, if you open NeoVim with `nvim **/*.lua *.lua` and you ask DeepSeek to complete your file, it will send the content of `**/*.lua` and `*.lua` to the DeepSeek API in a multi-turn chat and then it will ask DeepSeek to complete the current buffer.

+This will optimize the completions, but it will also send the content of all the files in your project to the DeepSeek API.

+Be careful with this, as:

+- It can be expensive if you have a lot of open buffers.
+- Token calculation is **not done** before sending the context, so it the API might refuse you request if you exceed the token limit.

 # Installation

 Install the plugin with your favorite package manager: